 Keywords are important to SEO.
 These are simple words or phrases that are integral to whatever it is the website is about.
 They’re the words that people use when searching for a topic or product, and they drive the focus of the website.

 Having personal keywords can be highly motivating, and they can keep us focused on what we want, thus shaping our actions.
 Think of your goals, then break them down into keywords.
 Often, taping the words where you can see them often or creating images to represent your personal keywords and having these images close by will keep you motivated.
-When you have easy reminders of your personal optimization, you’ll be equipped to make these keywords real.
+When you have easy reminders of how you want to self-optimize, you’ll be equipped to make these keywords real.

 - Be patient, consistent, and gentle with yourself, as SEO takes time to build.